Skip to content

 Abstract

-Accurate and timely data about suicide and suicidal behaviour of Indigenous Australians are important to measure progress against Closing the Gap Target 14, ‘a significant and sustained reduction in suicide of Aboriginal and Torres Strait Islander people towards zero’.
+Accurate and timely data about suicide and suicidal behaviour of Indigenous Australians are important to measure progress against Closing the Gap Target 14, significant and sustained reduction in suicide of Aboriginal and Torres Strait Islander people towards zero.
 Through a desktop review and consultation with stakeholders, this report found a high degree of complexity in the process of classifying, coding and interrogating data in suicide-relevant data sets.
 The report makes four important contributions to our understanding of the data sources that can inform efforts to reduce suicide for Indigenous Australians:

 • Provides detailed description of the key players and stages in the identification and recording of suicide and non-lethal intentional self-harm incidents among Indigenous Australians.